 Unfortunately, these explanations and reasons are false.

-The Upward Spiral argues that depression isn’t caused by anything we do, and no behavior or situation can make depression disappear.
+The Upward Spiral argues that depression isn’t caused by anything we do; no behavior or situation can make depression disappear.
 Instead, depression is the result of how we think — how we see the world and the way we feel about the world.

 When we see the world as dark and lonely, when we blame ourselves for our depression, and when we feel helpless to change it, we’re less likely to see a way out.
-But when we see it as a mental problem, and when we feel like we’re capable of changing it, we’re more likely to see a way out.
+But when we see it as a mental problem and feel like we’re capable of changing it, we’re more likely to see a way out.

 Mindfulness is the practice of paying attention to the present moment without judgment — to your thoughts, emotions, and sensations as they come and go.

 When you practice mindfulness, you deepen your awareness of your thoughts, emotions, and feelings.

 Depression is a severe and sometimes deadly illness, and it’s not shy of affecting anyone.
 The best medicine for any problem is to freeze yourself from the toxins that cause depression and take advantage of an online psychology course to freeze your condition.
 It is not just something that happens to you, but an illness that’s happening to your brain.
 Understanding the underlying processes of depression will help people overcome it more effectively.
 Don’t let depression overwhelm you, seek help.
 Encouraging people to seek professional help can help reduce social stigma around mental illness.
 You wouldn’t want to imagine a world without friends or family, so don’t let depression define you as a person.
 Depression is treatable!